-Our lab synthesizes small molecules that can be used to better understand the biology of disease and ultimately to produce more effective therapeutics.
+Our lab synthesizes and uses small molecules to understand the biology of disease and to produce more effective therapeutics.

-In the UC San Francisco lab of Adam Renslo, PhD, scientists synthesize small organic molecules that can be used to better understand the biology of disease and ultimately to produce more effective therapeutics.
-“Small” molecules made up of about 25 to 75 atoms comprise the active ingredients of the majority of drugs used to treat human disease.
+In the UC San Francisco lab of Adam Renslo, PhD, scientists synthesize small organic molecules to better understand the biology of disease and to produce more effective therapeutics.
+“Small” molecules comprise the active ingredients of the majority of drugs used to treat human disease.
 The reason small molecules are so effective is that they are the correct size to interact with the enzymes and receptors that mediate biological processes, including disease.

 An effective drug must possess a variety of favorable properties, including: